-The suburb of Spearwood derives its name from Kunzea ericifolia, which is a common shrub in the area.
+The suburb of Spearwood derives its name from Kunzea ericifolia (the name by which this plant was originally known), which is a common shrub in the area.
 When the area was subdivided by real estate entrepeneur James Morrison in 1897 he used the name Spearwood Gardens Estate, the first time the name was used.
 The Spearwood area soon became one of Perth’s major market gardening areas.

 References: Western Australian Plant Names and their Meanings, a Glossary.
 FA Sharp.
 1996.